github/docs/content/migrations/using-github-enterprise-importer/migrating-repositories-with-github-enterprise-importer/migrating-repositories-from-bitbucket-server-to-github-enterprise-cloud.md

 When you migrate repositories, the {% data variables.product.prodname_bbs2gh_cli %} performs the following steps:

 1. Connects to your Bitbucket Server instance and generates a migration archive per repository
-1. Downloads the migration archive from the Bitbucket Server instance to the machine where you're running the {% data variables.product.prodname_bbs2gh_cli %}, using SSH (Linux) or SMB (Windows)
+1. Downloads the migration archive from the Bitbucket Server instance to the machine where you're running the {% data variables.product.prodname_bbs2gh_cli %}, using SFTP (Linux) or SMB (Windows)
 1. Uploads the migration archives to the blob storage provider of your choice
 1. Starts your migration in {% data variables.product.prodname_ghe_cloud %}, using the URLs of the archives stored with your blob storage provider
 1. Deletes the migration archive